Central Federation League

-The Central Federation League is an amateur status league competition run by Central Football for association football clubs located in the central region of the North Island, New Zealand.
-It is currently in the third level of the New Zealand football league system, below the Central League administered by Capital Football and is entered by clubs from the Taranaki, Manawatū-Whanganui, Hawke's Bay and Gisborne districts.
+The Central Federation League was an amateur status league competition run by Central Football for association football clubs located in the central region of the North Island, New Zealand.
+It was ranked in the third level of the New Zealand football league system, below the Central League administered by Capital Football and was entered by clubs from the Taranaki, Manawatū-Whanganui, Hawke's Bay and Gisborne districts.

+In 2025, the league was replaced by two parallel leagues, the Eastern Premiership and the Western Premiership.

 History

-The league was launched in 2000 and began within the second tier of the New Zealand football league system as a replacement for the disbanded triple division Central League, which had run in various forms since 1966.
+The league was launched in 2000 and began within the second tier of the New Zealand football league system as a replacement for the disbanded triple-division Central League, which had run in various forms since 1966.